 Rubella is caused by an RNA virus, rubella virus, which is spread by respiratory droplets through close contact or through the air.
 Patients can transmit rubella during asymptomatic infection or from 7 days before the rash appears until 15 days after onset of the rash; the period of greatest risk is from a few days before the rash appears to 7 days after onset of the rash.
-Congenitally infected infants (see Congenital Rubella) may transmit rubella for many months after birth.
+Congenitally infected infants Congenital Rubella Congenital rubella is a viral infection acquired from the mother during pregnancy.
+Signs are multiple congenital anomalies that can result in fetal death.
+Diagnosis is by serology and viral... read more may transmit rubella for many months after birth.

-Rubella is less contagious than measles.
+Rubella is less contagious than measles Measles Measles is a highly contagious viral infection that is most common among children.
+It is characterized by fever, cough, coryza, conjunctivitis, an enanthem (Koplik spots) on the oral mucosa... read more .
 Immunity appears to be lifelong after natural infection.
 However, in unvaccinated populations, 10 to 15% of young adults have not had childhood infection and are susceptible.
-At present, incidence in the US is at a historic low because of routine childhood vaccination; all cases since 2004 have been linked to importation.
+At present, incidence in the US is at a historic low because of routine childhood vaccination; all cases since 2004 have been imported.

 Many cases are mild.
 After a 14- to 21-day incubation period, a 1- to 5-day prodrome, usually consisting of low-grade fever, malaise, conjunctivitis, and lymphadenopathy, occurs in adults but may be minimal or absent in children.
 Tender swelling of the suboccipital, postauricular, and posterior cervical nodes is characteristic.
 There is pharyngeal injection at the onset.